-- d.
-Complete all reporting requirements as established by DPS. - 2.
-Program Staff: Must have at least an Associate's Degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 3.
-Volunteer Program Staff: All volunteers providing direct services to the DPS JCPC-funded program must have at least one (1) year of experience working with at-risk youth.
-Programs may use professional or community volunteers to assist or augment services provided by paid staff.
-The program shall: - a.
-Develop a job description for all volunteer positions; - b.
+- b.
 Ensure the Program Volunteer Application Template (Form JCPC/EA 001) is on file for each volunteer.
 Three (3) references must be provided, contacted, and documented on the completed form. - Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate with the requirements of the job description; and - d.
-Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
-Valid driver's license (a copy must be annually updated and on file); - ii.
-Safe driving records check.
+Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
+Valid driver's license (a copy must be annually updated and on file); and - ii.
+Safe driving record check.

-- A. Each DPS JCPC-funded program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Programs must present its staff and volunteers with job appropriate orientation and training within thirty (30) days of employment to include policies, procedures, rules and regulations of the program and DPS JCPC policies that are appropriate to the job description.
+- A. Programs shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
+At a minimum, the plan shall include the following: - Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC and Community Programs Section Funded Programs Minimum Standards that are appropriate to the job description.
 Written documentation of the program orientation and policy training must be available to the JCPC and/or DPS upon request. - 2.
-Programs must offer training opportunities that will aid in the ongoing development of service-specific skills and knowledge of the staff and volunteers.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 3.
-Direct service staff or volunteers who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity.
-Direct service staff shall participate annually in at least twelve (12) hours of professional continuing education in an area related to the service type provided.

-- 4. All staff and volunteers of the program or worksite recipient agency who directly supervise juveniles assigned to the program must: - a.
+Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
+Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles. - 5.
+All staff and volunteers of the program or worksite recipient agency who directly supervise juveniles assigned to the program must: - a.
 Be oriented to the goals, objectives, and philosophy of the program and of community service work, by program staff; and - b.
 Be appropriately trained, by the recipient agency, in the necessary skills for each particular work activity.

-20 Restorative Programs: Teen Court
+20 Restorative Programs: Teen Court and Other Restorative Justice Programs

-To establish minimum standards for the design, implementation, and operation of Teen Court programs funded by JCPC.
+To establish minimum standards for the design, implementation, and operation of Teen Court and other Restorative Justice programs.

-All Teen Court programs funded by JCPC shall operate as community resources for the diversion of juveniles pursuant to statute (N.C.
-Gen. Stat. § 7B-1706 (c).
-Teen Court programs shall develop program guidelines governing, at a minimum, program operations, target population, referrals, admissions and terminations, and staff and volunteer training requirements.
+Teen Court programs shall operate as community resources for the diversion of juveniles pursuant to statute (N.C.G.S. § 7B-1706).
+Teen Court programs shall develop program guidelines governing, at a minimum, program operations, target population, referrals, admissions and termination processes, and staff and volunteer training requirements.